 The process starts when a user installs an app.
 Depending on whether the OS (operating system) is Android or iOS, the app registers itself with either GCM (Google Cloud Messaging)/ FCM (Firebase Cloud Messaging – the new version of GCM) or APNS (Apple’s Push Notification Service).

-Post registration, GCM/FCM or APNS (depending on the OS) will send a unique token ID to the app.
+Post-registration, GCM/FCM, or APNS (depending on the OS) will send a unique token ID to the app.
 This token is what will identify a user to the app on a specific phone.
 When the token is assigned, the app communicates the same to its server.

-The stage is now ready for push notification to be sent and received.
-As with all messages, push-notifications start their journey at the design table, where they take on rich content, images, and relevant, timely information.
+The stage is now ready for push notifications to be sent and received.
+As with all messages, push notifications start their journey at the design table, where they take on rich content, images, and relevant, timely information.
 The completed message gets sent to the app’s server.
 Cloud notification servers (GCN / APNS) receive this message from the app’s servers.
 The token ID collected from the previous process acts as a delivery address here.
 The notification servers make use of this ID to have the message delivered to the unique app user.

 But if done right, push messaging could multiply your marketing efforts.
-And by doing it right, I am referring to sending push content that is relevant, timely and unique to the user.
-Anything otherwise becomes a pain for the user because a collection of irrelevant push notifications in the phone’s notification bar is a straight out ask, to have the app removed.
+And by doing it right, I am referring to sending push content that is relevant, timely, and unique to the user.
+Anything otherwise becomes a pain for the user because a collection of irrelevant push notifications in the phone’s notification bar is a straight-out ask, to have the app removed.

 Which brings us to the question – How is it done right?

-An excellent way to find out how to do it right is to first decide on three major components to push messaging.
-Frequency, Content, and Engagement.
+An excellent way to find out how to do it right is to first decide on three major components to push messaging – Frequency, Content, and Engagement.